 Are you considering making a thinking of you card for a relative or someone who is familiar with your family?
 Then, using your child’s art for the greeting card, is a great idea.

 Don't have a similar art that suits?
 Then feel free to download this cat art which my little one created in school.

 Needless to say, "cat in a bag" and "cat in the hat" are common expressions today.
 And you'll find them in greeting cards too.

 But, here’s the first "cat in a window" greeting card - I believe.
 And it has a "thinking of you" feeling about it.
 Hence, the inspiration for the card.

-Apart from this, if using your child's art, then feel free to transform the art to suit the card.
+Apart from this, if you're using your child's art instead, then feel free to transform the art to suit the card.